 Read more on the VIDI-project here: interview with SMART Cognitive Science

-If you are interested in my research plans for the coming years (with Julian Kiverstein, Jasper van den Herik and Anja Novak) please read this post on my new ERC Starting Grant project on affordances and skilled action in context, which will include work on ‘higher’ cogntion such as social cognition, language, reflection, imagination and long term planning.
+If you are interested in my research plans for the coming years (with Julian Kiverstein, Jasper van den Herik and Anja Novak) please read these two posts: One on my ERC Starting Grant project on affordances and skilled action in context, which will include work on ‘higher’ cogntion such as social cognition, language, reflection, imagination and long term planning.